KeyWe

-KeyWe is a 2021 puzzle-platform video game developed by Stonewheat & Sons and published by Sold Out.
+KeyWe is a 2021 puzzle video game developed by Stonewheat & Sons and published by Sold Out.
 The game was released for Windows and Nintendo Switch on August 31, later releasing on September 28 for PlayStation 4 and PlayStation 5.
 Xbox One and Xbox Series X/S ports were released on December 16.
 KeyWe follows Jeff and Debra, two kiwis working at the Bungalow Basin Telepost Office.
 KeyWe was prototyped during the 2018 Global Game Jam.
 Grant Gessel, the technical artist, took inspiration from Going Postal, a story by Terry Pratchett.
 Rare games such as Banjo-Kazooie and Conker's Bad Fur Day inspired KeyWe's art style.
 KeyWe received mixed reviews from critics.

 Gameplay

 Jeff and Debra have to type the word "pants" by using the keys in the level.

 KeyWe's story takes place over three seasons: Summer, Wickertide, and Winter.
 Players control Jeff and Debra, two flightless birds.
 The kiwis can push and pull objects, or grab letters with their beaks.
 The kiwis can also use their butts to collect labels and press buttons.
 Each mission has a main objective that has to be completed.
 The puzzles receive modifiers as the player progresses.
 In one level, Kudzu vines have to be removed to move boxes around the office.
 Some buttons may change places, and messages may be written in code.
 The main stages task the players with typing messages, placing the correct postcodes and labels on packages, and sorting incoming and outgoing mail.
 Beating target times rewards the player with stamps, which can be used to purchase cosmetic items for the kiwis.
 Players can replay levels to earn more stamps.
 More stamps can be received from playing minigames such as playing instruments and riding cassowaries.